CGastrell/express-tile-cache/README.md

 }
 app.use("/osm", tilecache(osm));
 ```
 With this configuration you can have your own OSM tile cache.
-Whether you should or not, is up to you.

 Check the provided links to see what I'm talking about.